 3. Outside Scholarships

 These are typically what people think of when they hear the word “scholarship.”
 Each will be different, and have varying requirements or goals in mind.
 Some will be geared towards paying tuition, others will offer aid for textbooks or room & board.
 They are as varied as the sponsors themselves.
-From standard scholarships like academic prowess to bizarre ones like zombie apocalypse preparedness, there is a scholarship out there for every type of student.
+From standard scholarships like impressive academic prowess to unique scholarships like zombie apocalypse preparedness, there is a scholarship out there for every type of student.
 Block out some time to search for this form of financial aid; you won’t regret it.

 4. Work-Study Programs